 246-370-040 Draft 246-366-040 246-366A-120 (vi) Retain for at least six years, unless otherwise required by other state or federal laws, records pertaining to: (A) Health and safety inspections of the school facilities performed by the local health officer, including, but not limited to, the final inspection report and correction schedules; and (B) Imminent health hazards identified under this section and WAC 246-366A-190, and local health officer actions taken in response. (vii) Have the records described in this subsection available to the public, except where otherwise provided by applicable public disclosure law.
-(2) The local health officer may: (a) Adjust the inspection interval of the schools within their jurisdiction if: (i) The local health officer develops a written riskbased inspection schedule, that is uniformly applied throughout the jurisdiction based on credible data or local risk factors.
-(A) The time between routine inspections may not exceed five years.
-(B) The time between routine inspections may not be more frequent than one year. (b) A school official or qualified designee may conduct the required additional inspections under a program approved by the local health officer, if the program includes provisions for: (i) Assuring that the school official or designee conducting the inspection has attended training in the standards, techniques, and methods used to conduct an environmental health and safety inspection; (b) The local health officer may allow a school official or qualified designee to conduct a required inspection under a program approved by the local health officer not more than two out of every three years.
-The program must include provisions for: (i) Assuring that the school official or designee conducting the inspection has attended training in the standards, techniques, and methods used to conduct an environmental health and safety inspection; (ii) Completing a standardized checklist at each inspection; and (ii) Completing a standardized checklist at each inspection;

-246-370-040 Draft 246-366-040 246-366A-120 (iii) Providing a written report to the local health officer detailing the findings of the inspection, within 60 days of completing the inspection. (iii) Providing a written report to the local health officer about the findings of the inspection;
+(2) The local health officer may: (a) Adjust the inspection interval of the schools within their jurisdiction by developing a written risk-based inspection schedule that is uniformly applied throughout the jurisdiction based on credible data or local risk factors.
+The time between routine inspections may not: (i) Exceed five years; and (ii) Be more frequent than one year; or (b) Allow a school official or qualified designee to conduct the required additional inspections under a program approved by the local health officer if the program includes provisions for: (i) Assuring that the school official or designee conducting the inspection has attended training in the standards, techniques, and methods used to conduct an environmental health and safety inspection; (b) The local health officer may allow a school official or qualified designee to conduct a required inspection under a program approved by the local health officer not more than two out of every three years.
+The program must include provisions for: (i) Assuring that the school official or designee conducting the inspection has attended training in the standards, techniques, and methods used to conduct an environmental health and safety inspection; (ii) Completing a standardized checklist at each inspection; and (ii) Completing a standardized checklist at each inspection; (iii) Providing a written report to the local health officer detailing the findings of the inspection, within 60 days of completing the inspection. (iii) Providing a written report to the local health officer about the findings of the inspection;